 Two years later Allen married Mary Jane Butler, daughter of Park Road coalminer Thomas and Caroline (nee Sisson) and for many years continued to live in Queen Street.

 For the 1894 cricket season Allen threw in his lot with Ilkeston Cricket Club

 Allen died in St. Mary Street in January 1920, aged 65.

-We are now almost at the end of East Street as it was in the 1850’s. (if you can’t remember, East Street at this time, stopped just past High Street, when it turned into Burr Lane)
+We are now almost at the end of East Street as it was in the 1850’s. (if you can’t remember, East Street at this time, stopped just past High Street; after that it was called Burr Lane)